yusale9/student-showcase/student-work/2023/Shlomo-Bar-On/api-final-project/post.md

-# API Reference - GPMD
+# API Reference - GPMD POST method

 ## Overview

 Use the General Putnam Motel Diner (GPMD) APIs to access program functions for placing orders and requesting bills.
+The **POST** method is used to create a meal request.

 ### Base URL